|

 and If they don't what will you pursue?

-and if God answers your earnest prayer
+if God answers your earnest prayer

 Does he play the game, truth or dare?